vsteinmetz/pyinstruments/README.rst

 Main Features
 =============

-The curves are stored in a (django-abstracted) database with all necessary metadata (bandwidth, averaging...) together with a list of user-defined tags and comments.
+The curves are stored in a (django-abstracted) database with all necessary metadata.
+(bandwidth, averaging, date, comment, name...) together with a list of user-defined tags to quickly identify the curves.
 The curvefinder module allows monitoring new incoming curves, as well as querying the database for old curve by date, tags...
 The hardware module has a Graphical User Interface to quickly get a curve from an instrument and configure the way instruments are interfaced.

 Dependencies